neuralalgorithms/representational-drift/README.md

-# HebbNN
+# Hebbian Network
-codes to train a neural network with hebbian learning rule.
+A collection of codes to train a neural network with hebbian learning rule.